unstructai/.github/profile/README.md

 It's time for a paradigm shift. 🚀

-With [UnStruct.ai](https://github.com/unstructai), we're on a mission to cut through this nonsense.
-Within minutes, you'll witness a market-leading solution that integrates some of the best open-source projects out there.
-We've leveraged [Dispatch by Netflix](https://github.com/Netflix/dispatch/), [Timesketch by Google](https://github.com/google/timesketch), [GoAlert by Target](https://github.com/target/goalert), and [Uptime Kuma by Louislam](https://github.com/louislam/uptime-kuma), enhanced with AI, our personal touch, and many enhancements.
-It's all easy to set up, and you're welcome to dive into the 500,000+ lines of code that bring it all together.
+At [UnStruct.ai](https://github.com/unstructai), we're on a mission to cut through this nonsense.
+In just a few minutes, you can deploy a solution that integrates top-notch open-source projects like [Dispatch by Netflix](https://github.com/Netflix/dispatch/), [Timesketch by Google](https://github.com/google/timesketch), [GoAlert by Target](https://github.com/target/goalert), and [Uptime Kuma by Louislam](https://github.com/louislam/uptime-kuma).
+We've enriched these with AI, added our personal touch, and made significant enhancements.
+Setting it up is a breeze (with just one command), and for those curious about the internals, feel free to dive into the 500,000+ lines of code that tie everything together.

 Why settle for fragmented tools when you can have a holistic, powerful, open and free solution?